 Positano (Plus Pompeii and Capri)

-On this trip we’re going to go a bit south before turning around and going north.
+On this road trip through Italy we’re going to go a bit south before turning around and going north.
 It sounds weird, but to get a taste of several different parts of the country, the expedition is worth it.